Get started

 2. Click your name in the top right and choose Import.

-4. Choose the vault you want to import your data into.
+4. Choose the vault you want to import your data into, then click Continue.
 If you’re importing personal data, choose the Personal or Private vault.

 5. Click inside the dotted rectangle to open a file browser and select the CSV file you created earlier.